Skip to content

 What makes custodial cell lighting different?

-Custodial environments require luminaires that are far more robust than typical commercial fittings.
-Standard IK11 ratings allow resistance up to 50 joules, but custodial cells demand significantly higher impact resistance, up to 250 joules, five times stronger than IK11.
-This ensures the lighting can withstand vandalism, tampering, and attempted breaches
+Custodial environments require luminaires that are far stronger than typical commercial fittings.
+Standard IK11 ratings allow resistance up to 50 joules, but custodial cells need significantly higher impact resistance, up to 250 joules, five times stronger than IK11.
+This ensures the lighting can stand up to vandalism, tampering, and attempted breaches

 What is anti-ligature lighting?

-Anti Ligature Lighting (now known as Ligature resistant lighting) is designed to reduce the risk of self harm or suicide by eliminating points where a ligature could be attached.
-Our fittings are tested to minimise these risks in challenging environments, like custodial cells.
+Anti Ligature Lighting (now known as Ligature resistant lighting) is designed to lower the risk of self harm or suicide by removing points where a ligature could be attached.
+Our fittings are tested to reduce these risks in tough environments, such as custodial cells.

 Why does custodial lighting require higher impact ratings?